 At the conclusion of the 3-month period, a conference highlighting some of the research undertaken through the GeoRA Program will be hosted that will gather together the various university professors and their students for discussion and/or workshops and to promote further joint collaboration between the various university programs, BGC and industry.
 Each student in the program would be expected to present a 20-minute synopsis of their research and collaboration developments.

-Accepted candidates will be notified by mid-April, and confirmation of attendance will be required by April 30, 2018.
+Accepted candidates will be notified by March 1, 2019 and confirmation of attendance will be required by March 15, 2019.

 There is no cost for attending the GeoRA Program.

-Accepted students are required to cover their own costs for accommodation, meals and transportation, however, BGC is generously providing a grant of up to $3000 CDN on an individual needs basis to assist with living expenses over the 3 months of the program.
+Accepted students are required to cover their own costs for accommodation, meals and transportation, however, BGC is generously providing a grant of up to $3000 CDN for Canadian domestic resident students and up to $5000 CDN for international resident students on an individual needs basis to assist with living expenses over the 3 months of the program.

 Contact the Program Director at: